-If you have ever shaved your legs before, then you will have probably had those little black dots on your legs afterwards.
-This can seem counterproductive, as usually you shave to get rid of unsightly body hair.
+If you have ever shaved your legs before, then you will have probably had those little black dots on your legs afterward.
+This can seem counterproductive, as usually, you shave to get rid of unsightly body hair.

 Instead, you are left with black marks all over your skin, instead of smooth, airbrushed legs!

-These small dots are what is called strawberry legs.
+These small dots are what are called strawberry legs.

 This occurs when you have enlarged pores or trapped hair follicles on the legs, resulting in the appearance of dots.
 It is similar to when you have blocked pores on the nose or face that look like blackheads.

 Strawberry legs are natural, and many people will suffer from this problem.
 However, some do not like the look of strawberry legs and seek ways to get rid of them.